 - Let the soil absorb the water for a couple of minutes before you sow the Calendula seedlings.

-- Start poking holes of at least ¼-inch deep with a space of 12 inches apart, then in each of the holes you poked, place one seed and cover with soil.
+- Start poking holes at least ¼-inch deep with a space of 12 inches apart, then in each of the holes you poked, place one seed and cover with soil.

 - When everything is settled, once again, spray the water bed until the surface receives enough moisture.